MarkBorodin/php_learning/README.md

 php bin/console app:createsuperuser username email password
 ```
 (where:
-username - your user name;
+username - your username;
 email - your email;
 password - your password)

 run:
 ```